Three Questions to Ask When Choosing Your Family Law Attorney

 Even though few certainties exist in family law, a skilled family law attorney should inform you at the conclusion of the initial consultation what the plan of legal actions will be.
 This should include an analysis of the strengths and weaknesses of your case, an achievable goal, and the steps that will be taken to obtain this goal.

 You should walk out of that consultation with the peace of mind of knowing the path that lies ahead.
 This may seem like common sense, but too many family law attorneys leave their clients guessing about the directions of their cases.
 Therefore, it is up to you to ask for this plan if the lawyer that you are considering does not provide it.

 (3) What Is A Realistic Range of Outcomes Of Your Case?

 The family law attorney that you hire should give you a realistic range of outcomes.
 Beware of the lawyer that guarantees final results.
 Not even experienced attorneys can predict with certainty how a family law judge will rule at a trial.

 A former boss of mine once instructed me to just tell potential clients “what they want to hear.”
 His cynical approach alienated me, and ultimately, many of his clients.
 You should expect honest advice from your family law attorney, not false words of encouragement.
 Many of my clients were misled by their former attorneys who made unrealistic promises to them.
-These broken promises resulted in thousands of dollars of wasted attorney’s fees.
+These broken promises resulted in clients wasting thousands of dollars in attorney retainer fees.

 Call Us For An Initial Consultation